 | Community Mentions | Variable | Power-user and early-adopter skew | Low-Moderate (unstructured) | Continuous |

-Each channel has a different relationship with truth.
-App Store reviews are reactive and emotional.
-A bad update triggers a flood of one-star reviews that make the problem look ten times worse than it is.
-NPS verbatims are shaped by the score the customer just gave, meaning a promoter's comment often reads more positive than their actual experience[2].
-Support tickets are detailed but exclusively problem-focused, so they never tell you what is working[4].
-Interview notes contain the richest context but pass through an interviewer's interpretation.
-Community mentions capture organic sentiment but over-represent power users who spend time in forums.
+Every channel has a different relationship with truth.
+App Store reviews are reactive and emotional — a bad release triggers a flood of one-stars that overstate the failure by an order of magnitude.
+NPS verbatims are anchored to the score the customer just gave, so a promoter's comment reads more positive than the underlying experience[2].
+Support tickets are detailed, specific, and exclusively problem-focused — they never tell you what is working[4].
+Interview notes carry the richest context but pass through an interviewer's framing.
+Community mentions capture organic sentiment and over-represent the small set of people who spend time in forums.

-Normalization is the hardest part of this system because you are comparing a three-word App Store review ("app keeps crashing") with a 500-word Zendesk ticket that includes device info, reproduction steps, and emotional context.
-Raw text cannot be compared directly.
-You need a normalization layer that extracts three things from every piece of feedback, regardless of source:
+Normalization is the hardest part of this system because the inputs are not commensurable.
+A three-word App Store review ("app keeps crashing") and a 500-word Zendesk ticket with device info, repro steps, and emotional context cannot be compared as raw text.
+The pipeline has to extract three things from every item, regardless of source:

-- Theme -- What product area or feature is this about?
+- Theme — what product surface is this about?

 Text Preprocessing